-The fourth mini-conference, hosted by the Forest County Potawatomi Cultural Center, Library and Museum, occurred May 3-4, 2012, and featured hands-on workshops on black ash basket-making, oral history, institutional advocacy, and exhibit interpretation and development.
+The fourth mini-conference, hosted by the Forest County Potawatomi Cultural Center, Library and Museum, occurred May 3-4, 2012, and featured hands-on workshops on black ash basket-making, oral history projects, institutional advocacy, and exhibit interpretation and development.

 Thursday evening’s activities included: